MicrosoftLearning/SC-300-Identity-and-Access-Administrator/Instructions/Labs/Lab_22_RegisterAnApplication.md

     ![Screen image displaying the Register an application blade with the name and default settings highlighted](./media/lp3-mod3-register-an-application.png)

-1. When complete, you will be directed to the **Demo app** blade.
+1. When complete, click **Register**.
+You will then be directed to the **Demo app** blade.

 ## Add a redirect URI

 A redirect URI is the location where the Microsoft identity platform redirects a user's client and sends security tokens after authentication.
 In a production web application, for example, the redirect URI is often a public endpoint where your app is running.
 During development, it's common to also add the endpoint where you run your app locally.

-1. Add and modify redirect URIs for your registered applications by configuring their platform settings.
+**Note** You can add and modify redirect URIs for your registered applications by configuring their platform settings.

 ## Configure platform settings